-Son of Zvulun Tomer (83), founder of Unipharm Ltd., a leading Israeli generic pharmaceutical company, Ron joined his parents in the family business in 1995.
-Since then, Ron has contributed to Unipharm’s growth significantly, transforming it from a small company to one of Israel's largest generic pharmaceutical companies and a drug supplier to hundreds of thousands of Israeli citizens.
+In 1995 Dr. Tomer joined Unipharm Ltd., a leading Israeli generic pharmaceutical company founded by his father Zvulun Tomer.
+Originally joining as a Vice President, Dr. Tomer was promoted to become Unipharm Ltd.’s Co-Chief Executive Officer in 2019.
+Since joining Unipharm Ltd. in 1995, Dr. Tomer has contributed to Unipharm’s growth significantly, transforming it from a small company to one of Israel's largest generic pharmaceutical companies and a drug supplier to hundreds of thousands of Israeli citizens.
 Granting affordable access to medicines by developing and producing generic pharmaceuticals has always been a cornerstone of Unipharm’s vision.
-In 2017 Unipharm opened its new EU-GMP compliant state-of-the-art manufacturing facility in Mavo Carmel, Israel.
-This facility is built with the newest technologies in pharma manufacturing, allowing increased production efficiency and cost savings.
-Unipharm Mavo Carmel is now starting to export its many generic products to Europe, while expanding to additional International Markets.
+In 2017, Unipharm opened its new EU-GMP compliant state-of-the-art manufacturing facility in Mavo Carmel, Israel.
+This facility is built with the newest technologies in pharma manufacturing, allowing for increased production efficiency and cost savings.
+Unipharm Mavo Carmel is now starting to export its many generic products to Europe while expanding to additional international markets.

-Ron is active on the Board of Trustees of the House of Wheels for handicapped children and on the Steering Committee of Nitzan Horim, the Branch of the Israeli Association for Children and Adults with Learning Disabilities that focuses on learning-disabled parents by guiding them through their parenting lives.
+Dr. Tomer is also active on the Board of Trustees of the House of Wheels, a non-profit organization dedicated to providing enrichment activities for children with disabilities, and on the Steering Committee of Nitzan Horim, the Branch of the Israeli Association for Children and Adults with learning disabilities that focuses on learning-disabled parents by guiding them through their parenting lives.

 Dr. Tomer lives with his wife Esti and their two daughters.